CLooG: CLooG

 2.4.3 Simplify Convex Hull -sh <boolean>

--sh <boolean>: this option enables (boolean=1) or forbids (boolean=0) a simplification step that may simplify some constraints at the cost of some additional code generation time.
+-sh <boolean>: this option enables (boolean=1) or forbids (boolean=0) a simplification step that may simplify some constraints.
 This option works only for generated code without code duplication (it means, you have to tune -f and -l options first to generate only a loop nest with internal guards).
 For instance, with the input file test/union.cloog, a user can generate different pseudo-codes as shown below.
 Default value is 0.

 /* Generated using test/union.cloog and option -f -1 -l 2 -override */